hbarry89/LinguaLog/README.md

 [Click here](https://lingualog-fe.onrender.com/) to view the live link.

-*You nay use the following credentials to log in:*
+*Feel free to use the following credentials created for your convenience to log in and test the app::*
 ```
 Username: test
 Password: 12345678